 For more information or to apply to join the Register, please call the Involvement Register Co-ordinator on 020 3228 1592 or email firstname.lastname@example.org

-The Involvement Register Guidelines provide details on all aspects of the Involvement Register.
-Please note: All those applying to be an Involvement Register member will need to have a DBS certificate before they can be signed up and begin undertaking rewarded activity.
-On occasion, because of what is in the DBS, a member might be restricted to certain activities and on very rare occasion where there is a potential safeguarding issue may not be able to join the register.
+All those applying to be an Involvement Register member will need to have a Disclosure & Barring Service (DBS) check before they can sign up and begin undertaking rewarded activity.
+Occasionally because of what is in the DBS a member might be restricted to certain activities and on very rare occasions where there is a potential safeguarding issue may not be able to join the register.

 The Involvement Register is very popular.
 When there is free capacity your application will considered by a co-ordinator who will acknowledge your application, contact your sponsor to obtain a reference and send you details about your Occupational Health clearance.

 If your application is successful, you will attend a meeting with the co-ordinator to complete the sign-up process.